 - Action Girl: Could be an Action Survivor, but has two standout cases for this instead, throwing a lighter to blow up a Skullcrawler, and firing a flare straight into Ramarak's eye.

 - Armies Are Evil: Mostly averted.
-Due to her anti-war status, one would think a serious conflict of interest would arise given Weaver's beliefs and the nature of her job, and expect her to come into conflict with the soldiers.
-However, with the sole exception of Packard, Weaver and the soldiers get along just fine.
-This is shown as Weaver takes pictures of the men posing for her and goofing off before everyone boards the helicopters.
+Due to her anti-war status, one would think a serious conflict of interest would arise given Weaver's beliefs and the nature of her job, and expect her to have a bit of friction with the soldiers.
+However, with the sole exception of Packard, Weaver and the others get along just fine.
+This is shown when Weaver takes pictures of the men posing for her and goofing around with her on the way to Skull Island.

 - Beast and Beauty: Averted.
 Like King Kong Lives, this one doesn't retell the Beauty and the Beast love story like the other King Kong films.
 There are subtle hints to it during the moments between Kong and Weaver but instead of love, their connection is born out of mutual respect for the creatures on Skull Island.

 - Beauty Is Never Tarnished: Played with.
-Weaver goes through a lot of abuse including a violent helicopter crash, several explosions, a very deep fall into water and being held in Kong's ginormous fist when its pulled down Ramaraks throat, yet the worst she gets is dirty clothes, a minor bruise and two scrapes under her left eye, a scrape on the left side of her jaw, and a bruised right shoulder.
+Weaver goes through a lot of abuse including a violent helicopter crash, several explosions, a very deep fall into water, and being held in Kong's ginormous fist when it’s pulled down Ramarak’s throat, yet the worst she gets are dirty clothes, a minor bruise and two scrapes under her left eye, a scrape on the left side of her jaw, and a bruised right shoulder.
 Apart from that, she looks gorgeous from beginning to end.